Fighter kite: Line

+The lines are treated in order to toughen them and allow them to cut other lines.

 Historically, for most Asian-type fighters, a thin cotton or hemp line is coated with a mixture of finely crushed glass and rice glue.
-In recent years, synthetic line has been coated with a variety of abrasives and stronger glue.
-Also, there have been some reports of metallic line being used.
-Some cultures use line that has metal knives attached to hook and cut the opponent's line.

-Traditionally, players use a paste of some sort to toughen their line.
-The primary components of this include glue and crushed glass, but, depending on personal preference, other materials are added to improve the properties of the line.
+In recent years, synthetic line has used, and is coated with a variety of abrasives and stronger glue.
+There have been some reports of metallic line being used.
+Some cultures use a line that has metal knives or thin blades attached to the tail, line, or kite, in order to hook and cut the opponent's line.
+Depending on personal preference, other materials are added to improve the properties of the line.

+Usually, there is a set length of manja at the kite end of the line.
+To avoid getting hand injuries, ordinary string (سادہ/ਸੱਦੀ, sadda, lit. simple) is used for the ground end.

-In line-touch competition, synthetic braided fishing line, 15 to 20 lb test, is used due to its low stretch and high strength for the line diameter and weight.
+In line-touch competition, synthetic braided fishing line, 15 to 20 lb test, is used, due to its low stretch and high strength for the line diameter and weight.
 Waxed cotton, linen line, or Latex can also be used.